ManimCommunity/manim/docs/source/guides/deep_dive.rst

         self.session_spec,
     )

-The session specification separates primary artifact intent (an ``OutputSpec``) from presentation requests such as opening the completed artifact or displaying a live preview.
-For video output it also contains the resolved segment profile: container, codec, pixel format, dimensions, exact frame rate, and codec options.
-It records dry-run execution separately from artifact selection.
-A dry run requests semantic scene evaluation without rasterizing frames or using media and cache resources.
-In contrast, ``format = none`` only suppresses the primary artifact; an OpenGL live preview with automatic output still rasterizes and displays frames without writing a file.
-Both requests have an effective output format of ``none``, so the session's ``dry_run`` field The session specification separates *primary artifact* intent (an ``OutputSpec`` which defines the type of file we wish Manim to create based on our scene) from *presentation requests* such as displaying a live preview or opening the
+The session specification separates *primary artifact* intent (an ``OutputSpec`` which defines the type of file we wish Manim to create based on our scene) from *presentation requests* such as displaying a live preview or opening the